sergmudrea/PentaFrame/README.md

     Installation fails: Check logs at /var/log/penta/resolver.log.
 Use penta log install to see the last attempt.

-    Container won't start: Ensure balena-engine is running (systemctl status balena-engine).
+    Container won't start: Ensure Docker is running (systemctl status docker).
 Try distrobox list to see all containers.

     Hardware not detected: Run i2cdetect -y 1 to check if the module is visible.
 Restart pentad: systemctl restart pentad.